nikitran/AndroidTraining/README.md

 - derived from the Context class

 #### What is the Activity lifecycle?
-It’s the cycle that every Activity follows
+It’s a set of callback methods that gets called when an activity is instantiated

 ##### There are 4 States of an Activity :
 1. RUNNING - If an activity is in the foreground of the screen (at the top of the stack), it is active or running.